w4ty/w4ty.github.io/src/projects/telegraphist1920.md

 ### About The Project

-A rythmn game with strong narrative elements, focused on telling the story of a wartime telegraphist in the year 1920, with the Battle of Warsaw being the highlight.
+A rythm game with strong narrative elements, focused on telling the story of a wartime telegraphist in the year 1920, with the Battle of Warsaw being the highlight.

 ### Tools Used